alekseikruglov/Udacity-Cpp-Developer-Nanodegree-Projects/Project_1_Route-Planning/README.md

 * The data that is used for this project comes in the form of an OSM XML file provided by [OpenStreetMap](https://wiki.openstreetmap.org/wiki/Main_Page)
 * An A* algorithm is used to implement a path planning algorithm
-  * It searches for the shortest way on the map from the start point to the end point which can be defined by user
+  * The algorithm searches for the shortest way on the map from the start point to the end point which can be defined by user

 ## Dependencies for Running Locally
 * cmake >= 3.11.3